Mohit-G-git/LLM4DyG-forked/REPORT.md

 **Vicuna-7B Response (841 tokens):**
 > Answer: No.

-**Verdict:** ✅ Correct — but as noted in Section 5.1, the model answers "No" to virtually every instance, achieving 50% accuracy by coincidence on this balanced binary task.
+**Verdict:**  **Correct** — but as noted in Section 5.1, the model answers "No" to virtually every instance, achieving 50% accuracy by coincidence on this balanced binary task.

 ---